devarshp985/Was-it-Rufus/README.md

 ```

 ## Output:
-If you do not have the required python packages installed, the shell script will automatically install them and run the python.
+If you do not have the required python packages installed, the shell script will automatically install them and run the python program.
 If you are running the script manually using the ```python``` command, you may need to manually install the required python packages, refer to "Requirements" section for instructions.
 The output of the script should look something like this...
 ```
 active branch: master